Pre-Clerkship

 Clinical integration

-In accord with the Mayo model of care, emphasis is placed on developing and honing your clinical skills beginning immediately upon matriculation.
+In accordance with the Mayo model of care, emphasis is placed on developing and honing your clinical skills beginning immediately upon matriculation.
 Longitudinal clinical skills courses teach basic principles of interviewing, history taking, and physical examination.
 You will develop a clinical foundation, acquire skills of observation and physical diagnosis, and attain the foundational skills needed to enter the Clerkship phase of the curriculum.

 - Internal medicine